Deliberations in the Committees

 The committees are summoned by the chairperson of the committee on his or her own initiative or at the request of one-third of the committee members in order to debate the subjects referred to them by the Office of the Speaker.
 In cases when the chairperson calls for a meeting, he or she also specifies the agenda of the meeting with this call.
 The committee has the final say on its own agenda.
 The committee decides about the items to be included in the agenda on the proposals of the committee members.

-The meeting call and the agenda are sent to the committee members, the Prime Ministry, relevant ministries, political party groups, the offices of related committees and to the first signatory deputy whose proposal is placed on the agenda.
+The meeting call and the agenda are sent to the committee members, the Presidency of the Republic, political party groups, the offices of related committees and to the first signatory deputy whose proposal is placed on the agenda.
 The meeting call and agenda are also announced on the electronic notice board and on the website of the Assembly.

 The committees shall debate the subjects referred to them in a specific period.
 If there is no necessity, the committees are called for the meeting at least two days in advance.

 The committees start the debate on the subjects only 48 hours after the date of their referral.
-The documents referred to the committees shall be printed and distributed to the committee members by the chairperson on his or her initiative or at the request of five committee members.
+The documents referred to the committees shall be printed and distributed to the committee members by the chairperson.
 In this case, the mentioned period starts after the distribution of the documents.
 In cases when the Board of Spokespersons requests or when the bill as a whole or some articles of the bill are sent back to the committee or withdrawn by the committee, this period may be ignored.

 The debate on the bill can start 48 hours after the date of referral.
 The advice of the Board of Spokespersons is required in order to start the debate on the subject before 48 hours have passed.

 The debate on the bill has to be concluded by the main committee within 45 days after the date of referral.
-The government may request a government bill that is not debated in that period to be placed on the agenda of the Plenary by a petition submitted to the Office of the Speaker.
-The deputies sponsoring a private members’ bill may also submit a petition for the same demand.
+By a petition submitted to the Office of the Speaker, the deputy sponsoring bill may request that the bill has not been debated in that period.
+In such cases, this request is voted by the Plenary to be placed on the agenda of the Plenary.

 These requests are included in the agenda of the Plenary under the section “Presentation of the Office of the Speaker to the Plenary.”

-During the debate in the Plenary, the committee, government, the sponsor of the private member’s bill and a deputy may have the floor for a maximum of five minutes.
+During the debate in the Plenary, the committee, the sponsor of the bill and a deputy may have the floor for a maximum of five minutes.
 After the debate, voting by show of hands takes place to decide whether the subject is to be included in the agenda of the Plenary or not.
-If the request of the government or the sponsor of the bill is accepted by the Plenary, the bill is put on the agenda of the Plenary without deliberation in the committee.
+If the request of the sponsor of the bill is accepted by the Plenary, the bill is put on the agenda of the Plenary without deliberation in the committee.

-The committee meetings are open to all deputies, members of the Council of Ministers, and government representatives.
+The committee meetings are open to all deputies, vice presidents, ministers, vice ministers, and high ranking executives.

 The chairpersons of the committees may invite experts to present their opinions and may also invite the representatives of relevant public institutions and NGOs to do so.